Preparation of quasi-two-dimensional Bose mixture of ultracold $^{23}$Na and $^{87}$Rb atoms

 Forced evaporative cooling was then carried out in the magnetic trap to further increase the PSD.
-Following the molasses stage, the magnetic field was rapidly ramped up to above 30 G/cm to levitate both species against gravity, and then slowly ramped to 160 G/cm over 60 ms. This further compresses the atomic ensemble, resulting in temperatures of $\sim200\mu$K and PSDs on the order of $10^ {-6}$ for both species.
+Following the molasses stage, the magnetic field was rapidly ramped up to above 30 G/cm to levitate both species against gravity, where only atoms in the $|F=1,m_F=-1\rangle$ sublevel (1/3 of total atoms) were loaded into the magnetic trap.
+Then we slowly ramped to 160 G/cm over 60 ms. This further compresses the atomic ensemble, resulting in temperatures of $\sim200\mu$K and PSDs on the order of $10^ {-6}$ for both species.
 For RF-forced evaporation, we installed a square macro-ceramic (26×40 mm) inside the 3D-MOT chamber and wound six turns of Kapton-insulated copper wire.
 The assembly was positioned 47 mm from the magnetic trap center.
 An external RF signal, at an input power of 33 dBm, drove the atomic spin-flip transitions.
 Both Na and Rb atoms are held in the magnetic trap in the $|F=1, m_F=-1\rangle$ state, and their Zeeman splittings are nearly identical under low field.
 Consequently, a single frequency-swept RF signal simultaneously evaporates atoms of both species, which is another feature of this work compared to earlier experiments with Na-Rb mixture \cite{wang_bec_2016, rosenberg_molecule_2022}.

 At a magnetic trap gradient of 160 G/cm, the RF frequency was linearly swept from 30 MHz down to 10 MHz over 3 s, after which the RF field was turned off.
 The magnetic gradient was then adiabatically lowered to 64 G/cm within 500 ms to suppress three-body inelastic losses at high densities.
 Subsequently, the RF field was switched back on, and its frequency was further swept from 7 MHz to 2 MHz over 3 s.
 As RF evaporation in the magnetic trap proceeds, the atomic temperature falls, and the PSD rises.
 For a quadrupole magnetic trap, the PSD reads